India–Vietnam relations: Indian ambassadors in Vietnam

+India Culture Centre

+Indian embassy operates Indian Council for Cultural Relations's Swami Vivekananda Cultural Centre (SVCC) in Hanoi.
+Culture centre was established in 2017.
+The centre regularly conducts various events activities to promote cultural exchange between India and Vietnam.

 Cultural relations

 India and Vietnam signed a cultural agreement in 1976.

 The Swami Vivekananda Indian Cultural Centre was established in Hanoi in September 2016.
 It was formally inaugurated on 20 April 2017 by Indian Minister of State for External Affair V.K.
 Singh and the Vietnamese Deputy Minister of Culture, Sports and Tourism.

 The Institute of Indian and South-West Asian Studies under the aegis of the Vietnam Academy of Social Sciences was inaugurated in Hanoi on 7 January 2012.
 The Centre for Indian Studies was established at the Ho Chi Minh National Academy of Politics in September 2014.
 It was inaugurated by Indian President Pranab Mukherjee and Vietnamese President.
 The Department of South East Asian Studies of the University of Social Sciences and Humanities of Vietnam, has a section on Indian Studies.
 An MoU for cooperation in youth affairs and establishing a youth exchange program was signed the Ministry of Youth Affairs and Sports and the Ho Chi Minh Communist Youth Union of Vietnam in September 2014.
 The first Vietnamese youth delegation under the program visited India from 27 March to 5 April 2017, and the Indian youth delegation visited Vietnam on 21–28 July 2017.
 Since 2017, there has been a regular exchange of visits by youth delegations.